flux-framework/flux-core/doc/man1/flux-content.rst

 Content database files are stored persistently on rank 0 if the persist-directory broker attribute is set to a directory name for the session.
-Otherwise they are stored in the directory defined by the scratch-directory attribute and are cleaned up when the instance terminates.
+Otherwise they are stored in the directory defined by the rundir attribute and are cleaned up when the instance terminates.

 When one of these modules is loaded, it informs the rank 0 cache of its availability, which triggers the cache to begin